aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/BreakableRock.md

 When a RollingRock receives a collision from a BreakableRock, BreakRock is called on the breakbale one.

 ## BreakRock
-This is a public method that had logic specific to this object type.
+This is a public method that has logic specific to this object type.

 If the player is less than 15.0 away from this object and the `RockBreak` sound wasn't playing, it is played at 0.5 volume.